How to Start a Repo Business in 2026: Licensing, Costs & Clients

 - Draft a clear fee schedule for personal property redemption.

-Securing funds often involves two paths: an SBA loan for overall startup costs or equipment financing specifically for your truck.
-For an SBA 7(a) loan, lenders look for a credit score above 680 and a 10-20% down payment.
-Interest rates typically fall between 7% and 10%.
+Securing funds involves two paths: an SBA loan for overall startup costs or equipment financing specifically for your truck.
+For an SBA 7(a) loan, lenders look for a credit score above 680 and a 10 to 20% down payment.
+The SBA sets maximum interest rates for 7(a) loans based on the prime rate plus a spread that varies by loan size, so actual rates depend on current market conditions and your lender.

 Plan your working capital

-You will need cash reserves for the first six months.
+You need cash reserves for the first six months.
 Lenders pay on net-30 or net-60 terms, so you will not see income immediately.
-A mistake many new operators make is running out of cash while waiting for those first invoices to clear.
+A common mistake is running out of cash while waiting for those first invoices to clear.

 Here are 4 immediate steps to take: